huyvu38/Connection-Space/README.md

 Then the user is prompted to enter username and password for log in.

+If the user login fail, the program will go back to the Main Menu.

-If user login successfully, the program will show the Option Menu with 9 options:
+If the user login successfully, the program will show the Option Menu with 9 options:

 1. View that user profile